wbailey/define_exception/README.md

 # define_exception - Custom exceptions with default messages

-This gem provides a dry way of defining custom exceptions in your application with default messages.
-This helps dry your code so that you don't have to constantly define a message when using *raise*.
+This gem provides a dry way of defining custom exceptions in your application with default messages so that you don't have to constantly define a message when using *raise*.

 # Installing